effectai/effect-network-website/content/news/roadmap-2024.md

 - Support for large and encrypted datasets
 - New and performant UIs for data annotation

 With the V2 release we are doubling down on our commitment to developers, aiming to streamline their journey on the platform.
 Expect significant DX updates to our SDK, enabling developers to harness the power of our workforce with just three to five lines of code.
+The V2 release will see a slow roll out over the coming weeks, with an early access registration opening soon.

 #### Major DAO & Protocol Updates